TrafficPLANit/PLANitIO/README.md

 The generated Java classes can be accessed in the code like any Java classes.
 They only contain getter and setter methods which are used to hold data, they contain no business logic.

-It is recommended that the generated Java classes only be used to populate PLANit's own business  objects (network, zoning etc) and they not be passed directly to any business logic.
+It is recommended that the generated Java classes only be used to populate PLANit's own business objects (network, zoning etc) and not be passed directly to any business logic.
 Developers familiar with the concept of Data Transfer Objects will recognize how the generated classes fit this pattern.
 The PlanItXMLInputBuilder performs this data transfer.

 ## Basic PLANitXML Input File